zakaria-jaddad/Knowledge/static_variable.md

 Unlike `dynamic memory allocation` or `automatic memory allocation` where memory is allocated as required at `run time`.

-As far as i know a `static variable` is allocated at the compile time and it even if you use recursive call's still has it's value. might be wrong
+As far as i know a `static variable` is allocated at the compile time even if you use recursive call's still new value. might be wrong

 ## Addressing